bio-phys/ForceFieldsMC3/README.md

 The example directory contains two example setup: (i) `mc3-dopc` which has 15 % Neutral MC3 with 85 % DOPC (ii) `mch-dopc` which has 15 % Cationic MC3 with DOPC.
 To run the setup just run the provided bash script in the respective directories. `sh run.sh`
 ## Citation
-If you use the force field parameters reported here, please cite as: *: M. Ibrahim, J.
+If you use the force field parameters reported here, please cite as:
-Gilbert, M. Heinz, T. Nylander and N. Schwierz, Nanoscale, 2023, DOI: 10.1039/D3NR00987D*
+*M. Ibrahim, J.Gilbert, M. Heinz, T. Nylander and N. Schwierz, Nanoscale, 2023, DOI: 10.1039/D3NR00987D*